EldiiarBekbolotov/EldiiarBekbolotov/README.md

 #### I'm working to revamp this whole profile, follow to get notified when it happens!

-<p>My passion is creating web applications with sturdy and fast engineering along with appealing and accesible design.<br/></p>
+<p>My passion is creating web applications with sturdy and fast engineering along with appealing and accessible design.<br/></p>

 ### Programming Toolkit
 <div align="left">